itay1313/frontenddogma.com/posts/2021/upgrade-your-html.md

 ---
 > The _Upgrade Your HTML_ series is about one thing: Picking examples of HTML in the wild, and explaining how to make that code better.
 Kindly.
 Constructively.
 Thoroughly, as finding a balance between detail and brevity permits.

-It’s still “top secret” and part of a bigger plan, but Frontend Dogma is going to be the publisher of the _Upgrade Your HTML_ book series!
+It’s still a secret and part of a bigger plan, but Frontend Dogma is going to be the publisher of the _Upgrade Your HTML_ book series!

 You can get the entire series of currently three titles at the following platforms: